prisma/prisma1/docs/1.0/03-Tutorials/02-GraphQL-Server/02-Common-Resolver-Patterns.md

 # Common Resolver Patterns

-This tutorial gives an overview about common scenarios you might encounter when implementing your GraphQL server with `graphql-yoga` and Prisma.
+This tutorial gives an overview about common scenarios you might encounter when implementing your GraphQL server with `graphql-yoga` and Graphcool.

 Note that all scenarios in this tutorial are based on the [`typescript-basic`](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic) GraphQL boilerplate project.